 The way she refers to you as a babysitter – and that’s when she refers to you at all.
 We can’t forget all of those times she hasn’t even looked your way and acknowledged your presence.
 Of course there’s no denying she’s disrespectful!

 But would you rather be right or happy?
-Do you really need your husband to acknowledge that his ex-wife is a wicked witch to you?
+Do you really need your partner to acknowledge that their ex-wife is a wicked witch to you?
 Will that make you happy?
 Will venting about all of the horrendous ways she has disrespected you and getting that validation from your friends bring more joy into your life?
 Unfortunately, it’s not going to make you feel better.

 So give yourself a pat on the back and know your own worth.
 She can’t bring you down.